Ridge House

 Description

-Designed to prioritize our clients’ desire for a signature sloping roof and four-season intimacy with nature, Ridge House leverages landform to optimize privacy and orient views while the sculptural roof — the home’s most defining and deferential feature — behaves like an extension of the terrain.
-We devised a siting strategy that leads with the land and works with the property’s constraints — a naturally occurring downslope, a high water table, and a prominent ironwood tree — to embed the house in its surroundings while optimizing visual and physical connections to the ironwood and pine forest at the edge of the clearing.
-The large sloping roof floats above the field’s horizon while the front façade remains concealed from the main road.
+Our clients spent several years exploring and understanding the property’s ecosystems and wildlife before hiring our practice to design their home.
+They acquainted themselves with the deer, foxes, and birds that live in the forest and created low-impact walking trails in the woods.
+Our siting strategy leads with the land, honours its biodiversity, and works with the property’s constraints — a naturally occurring downslope, a high water table, and a prominent ironwood tree — to embed the house in its surroundings while strengthening visual and physical connections to the ironwood and pine forest at the edge of the clearing.
+Positioning the house between the ridge and the woods provides protection from strong winds while bringing it closer to the cooling effects of the forest.
+The large, sloping roof floats above the field’s horizon while the front façade remains concealed from the main road.

 Images: doublespace photography